shenwei356/seqkit/doc/docs/usage.md

         bna-MIR396a     UUS     UUS     -       105     107     UUS
         bna-MIR396a     UUS     UUS     -       89      91      UUS

-    Notice that `fakit grep` only searches in positive strand, but `fakit loate` could recogize both strand
+    Notice that `fakit grep` only searches in positive strand, but `fakit loate` could recognize both strand

 ## rmdup